Molecular Genetics Clinical Laboratory- Huntington Disease

 Most testing is completed within a time of 21 days following specimen receipt.
 Prenatal testing is usually completed within 7 days from specimen receipt.

 Molecular testing for HD is based on the protocol established by the Huntington Disease Society of America.

-Adult at 50% risk are tested in conjunction with personal genetic counselling, psychological screening and possibly neurological evaluation.
+Adult at 50% risk are tested in conjunction with personal genetic counseling, psychological screening and possibly neurological evaluation.

-Specimens of 4 cc whole blood in EDTA tubes are accepted from symptomatic adults under the care of neurologists following counselling and informed consent.
+Specimens of 4 cc whole blood in EDTA tubes are accepted from symptomatic adults under the care of neurologists following counseling and informed consent.

 Specimens from minors are not accepted in the absence of clinical symptoms.

 The cost of testing is available upon request.